leandrosardi/blackops/README.md

 # BlackOps

-The **BlackOps** library makes it easy to manage your DevOps.
+The **BlackOps** tool makes it easy to manage your DevOps.

-BlackOps gives you command series to perform your deployments and monitor your nodes from the comfort of your command line.
+BlackOps gives you a command series to perform your deployments.

 E.g.: